Super Sales

 Did you know that China has many incredible rivers, including one of the longest in the world?
 Take a river cruise in China and you’ll get to discover a side of the country that you never could on foot.
 As part of your two week trip to China, we’d recommend adding in a 4-day cruise on the Yangtze River, also known as Chang Jiang or “The Long River”.
 You’ll be surrounded by stupendous scenery throughout, such as the magnificent sight of the Three Gorges Dam.

-For more ideas and inspiration check out our recommended 2-week itineraries.
+For more ideas and inspiration check out our guide on 2 weeks in China.
 Or book a 14-day tour in China with us right away!

 China in 3 weeks